New Start-Up/Existing Business Loans With Centrelink benefits

 Can I get a loan with an ABN while receiving Centrelink benefits?

-Getting a loan with ABN(Australian Business Number) with Centrelink benefits in Australia is possible.
+Obtaining a loan with an Australian Business Number (ABN) and Centrelink benefits in Australia is possible.
 Still, it depends on different factors, such as your monthly income, credit history or score, lenders’ eligibility criteria, and the following factors:

 • Which types of loans do you apply for, business or personal loans?